plun1331/minecraft.py/CONTRIBUTING.md

   Be sure to include a **title and clear description**, as much relevant information as possible, and a code sample demonstrating the expected behavior that is not occurring.

-* For more detailed information on submitting a bug report and creating an issue, visit our [reporting guidelines](https://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html#reporting-an-issue).

 #### **Did you fix something or add something new?**

 * Open a new GitHub pull request with the change.